CapacitorSet/box-js/README.md

 ...
 ```

 In this case, we are seeing a dropper that downloads a file from `http://foo.bar/baz`, setting the HTTP header `User-Agent` to `Mozilla/4.0 (compatible; MSIE 6.0; Windows NT 5.0)`.
 Then, it proceeds to decode it, and write the result to disk (a PE32 executable).
-Finally, it runs some command in the Windows shell.
+Finally, it runs some commands in the Windows shell.

 ### JSON logs